 This in-depth one-week training program in employment law provides human resources professionals with confidence in their ability to manage employment law issues and recognize legal pitfalls in the workplace.
 The class structure allows participants to interact with each other and discuss how different laws overlap and affect their organization’s employment practices.
 This comprehensive format is especially beneficial to professionals beginning, or returning to, their human resource careers.
 The week-long format makes it especially attractive to Employers Council members who live outside the Denver metropolitan area.
-We have more information about lodging for out-of-town participants.

-Participants will receive their Certificate upon completing the week-long program.
+Participants will receive their Certificate upon completing the program.
 Certificates will not be earned if a participant misses more than 10% of the program content.

 Identifying and Minimizing the Risks to Employment-at-Will (Monday)